Village Hall hours: Monday-Friday 7:30 AM - noon

 Okawville Zoning Board

-The Zoning Board meets on the second Tuesday of each month at 7:30pm at Village Hall unless there is a hearing.
+The Zoning Board meets on the second Tuesday of each month at 7:00 pm in the conference room at the rear of Village Hall, 304 N Front St, Okawville IL unless there is a hearing.

 Hearings are held in the conference room of the Senior Center (305 N Nashville St) at the same date and time.